We write in response to the article “Equalisers fight for schools not built” (November 3).

 The CDC’s participation in providing infrastructure to schools such as Lumko High School, Sea Vista Primary School, AV Bukani Primary School, Mzingisi Primary School, Isikhoba Nombewu Technical High School and Gxwalubomvu Junior Secondary School have been nothing short of a miracle when compared with before the CDC became involved.

 In the financial year 2014-2015 the CDC was allocated 110 sanitation projects and has successfully completed 103.
+In the next year the CDC was allocated 159 school fencing projects and successfully completed 120 of the projects — with the remainder transferred to the following year because of budget constraints.

 In the financial year 2016-2017 the CDC was allocated 108 temporary classrooms and successfully completed 75.
 Again, the remainder were transferred to the following year.